aditya-2703/DSA-HUB/GREEDY/README.md

         - text - given string as input
         - heap - used for algorithm
         - code - maping of code with character
-        - char_list - maping of character with it's frequency
+        - char_list - maping of character with its frequency
         - reverse_code - reverse maping of code for decoding purpose -> make_char_freq
         - creating maping of char with freq